csmoore/military-symbols-dotnet/Readme.md

     * [ConvertCode](./Samples/ConvertCode) - (Console App) Converts ID Code between standards -  MIL-STD-2525C - Charlie(C) and MIL-STD-2525D - Delta(D) (and visa-versa).
     * [ExportBitmap](./Samples/ExportBitmap) - (Console App) Exports ID Code (2525C or 2525D) to bitmap.
 Also exports all known 2525C or 2525D symbols if "ALL" or "ALL2525C" option used.
     * [CodePermutations](./Samples/CodePermutations) - (Console App) Generates all valid code/attribute combinations of a symbol.
 Generates random symbols.
+    * [TestTableExporter](./Test/TestTableExporter) - Exports CSV tables of symbol data

 ## Notes

-This started out as just a quick prototype so I could learn MIL-STD-2525D (Delta), test/validate the data provided in the standard, and prototype simple API/method calls.
-It's still pretty much in the prototype/beta stage but providing it as a stand-alone repo in case it is of help to any others (and anyone wants to help refine).
-There are likely many Military Symbol APIs out there, but I was mainly aiming for simplicity and a few focused apps.
+This started out as just a quick prototype so I could learn MIL-STD-2525D (Delta), test/validate the data provided in the standard, and prototype a simple public API with military symbol search and creation methods/workflows.
+It's still pretty much in the prototype/beta stage but providing it as a stand-alone repo in case it is of help to any others.
+There are likely many Military Symbol APIs out there, but I was mainly aiming for simplicity and a few focused, yet functional, apps.

 This repo/data has **not** been heavily validated/tested, so please keep this in mind when considering where it is appropriate to use.